This article was originally published on 26 February 2018 and modified on 29 May 2019.

 Other indirect ways to access bonds include managed funds that are dedicated to bonds, funds with an allocation to bonds and exchange traded funds (ETFs), although many of the advantages of direct ownership are lost through these less transparent avenues.
 For a list of advantages and disadvantages, see Direct investment vs managed funds and ETFs.

 The Australian OTC bond market operates like it does in most other countries around the world.
 Generally, direct investors use the services of a bond dealer/broker, such as FIIG.
 First, you need to determine the bonds in which you would like to invest.

 Dealer/brokers can provide you with lists of bonds, prices, interest rates and research for you to decide which bonds to purchase to suit your requirements.
 Generally, bond dealer/brokers will buy the bonds you choose at one price and sell the bonds to you at a slightly higher price.
-This is called the margin and is how broker/dealers earn their revenue.
+This is called the spread and is how broker/dealers earn their revenue.

 FIIG DirectBond and custodial service

 If you choose to invest using our DirectBond service, FIIG’s custodial service saves you time and money by providing the following: